A minimax optimal approach to high-dimensional double sparse linear regression: Conclusion

 \section{Conclusion}

-In our work, we propose a minimax optimal IHT-style procedure for high-dimensional double sparse linear regression by utilizing a novel double sparse IHT operator.
-Unlike the classical IHT technique, we decrease the threshold geometrically at each step until it reaches the optimal threshold.
-We demonstrate that, with high probability, false discovery in the solutions of our procedure is contained in two $(s, s_0)$-subsets inside and outside the true groups, respectively.
-Specifically, we provide the matching upper and lower bounds for parameter estimation.
+In our work, we propose a minimax optimal IHT-style procedure for high-dimensional double sparse linear regression.
+In specific, we introduce a novel double sparse iterative hard thresholding (DSIHT) operator.
+To effectively control false discoveries, we iteratively decrease the threshold in the DSIHT operator until it reaches the optimal threshold.
+Under certain conditions, we prove that our DSIHT algorithm obtains a minimax optimal estimator.

-To handle unknown group sparsity $s$ and noise level $\sigma$, we introduce a fully adaptive procedure that determines the optimal stopping time using a novel sparse group information criterion.
-We demonstrate that our adaptive procedure achieves optimal statistical accuracy with fast convergence.
-Additionally, to achieve practical performance, we develop a de-biased variant of our adaptive procedure that incorporates an orthogonal projection step at the end of each iteration.
-The optimal theoretical guarantees are seamlessly extended to the de-biased adaptive methods.
-Finally, numerical experiments show that our methods have more accurate and robust statistical performance than other state-of-the-art methods.
-In this paper, we treat the double sparse structure in linear regression, while similar approach can be considered in generalized linear models, and we put it as a future line of research.